universal-credit-system/wallet/README.md

 * [Community](#community)

 ## What is UCS
 The [Universal Credit System](https://www.universal-credit-system.org) offers a **free digital basic income** for everybody.
 Every day a number of universal credit coins will be granted to all users of the universal credit system program.
 The purpose of this document is to show how you can setup and run the UCS program.
+This program is actually the wallet you need to receive, send and manage your universal credit coins.

 ## Technologies used
 The program was written as **linux standard shell (#!/bin/sh)** script.
 The following has been used: